 Finally, we present the list of algorithms that have been selected as representative of each family for imbalanced classification when applying SMOTE preprocessing.
-The criterion for choosing each method is the same as we defined in the previous section of the study.
+The criterion for choosing each method is the same as we defined in the previous section of the paper.

-- Chromosome = Rule:
+- 1) Chromosome = Rule:

-- Michigan approach: XCS.
+- a) Michigan approach: XCS;

-- IRL approach: SIA.
+- b) IRL approach: SIA;

-- GCCL approach: CORE.
+- c) GCCL approach: CORE.

-- Chromosome = Rule Set (Pittsburgh): GASSIST.
+- 2) Chromosome = Rule Set (Pittsburgh): GASSIST.

-- HEDTs: DT-GA.
+- 3) HEDTs: DT-GA.

-2) Study of the representative algorithms of each family versus classical ones with imbalanced data sets applying preprocessing: Table XXXIV shows the average results with SMOTE preprocessing for the selected GBML algorithms for rule induction and the classical non-evolutionary algorithms.
+2) Study of the Representative Algorithms of Each Family Versus Classical Ones With Imbalanced Data Sets Applying Preprocessing: Table XXXIV shows the average results with SMOTE preprocessing for the selected GBML algorithms and the classical non-evolutionary algorithms.
 The best methods in this case are XCS and GASSIST for the GBML algorithms, followed by C4.5 and C4.5-Rules from the non-evolutionary approaches.
-We can also observe the behaviour of each algorithm in the box plot depicted in Figure 18.
+We can also observe the behavior of each algorithm in the box plot depicted in Fig. 18.